CoastWatch-WestCoast/r_code/accessing_projected_datasets.md

 [R Tutorial: Making Projected Plots with Lat-Lon Datasets](https://github.com/CoastWatch-WestCoast/r_code/blob/master/reprojecting_satellite_buoy_data.md)
-- An R notebook tutorial that demonstrates how to access traditional lat-lon datasets from ERDDAP and make plots of the data in projections that are common to the polar regions and Alaska.
+- An R notebook tutorial that demonstrates how to access traditional lat-lon datasets from ERDDAP and make plots in a projection commonly used for Alaska

 [ERDDAP Tutorial](https://github.com/CoastWatch-WestCoast/ERDDAP-basics)
-- An introduction to using ERDDAP for viewing and downloading data.
+- An introduction to using ERDDAP for viewing and downloading data